 Join your brigade-level unit's Facebook group.
-There you will find information on everyday life in the army and useful tips for entering and carrying out your military service.
-Facebook groups are maintained by the previous contingent's conscripts, the so-called Some (Social Media) Agents.
+There you will find information on everyday life in the military and useful tips for entering and carry-ing out your military service.
+The Facebook groups are maintained by the previous contingent's conscripts, the so-called Some (Social Media) Agents.
 You can also use Facebook's private message function to ask them about things you may be wondering about.
-You will find the link to groups on the website of your brigade-level unit and the information package that you will receive by mail before you enter service.
-Come and find out about everyday life in the army and your fellow soldiers through Facebook!
+You can find the links to the groups in the recruit information bulletin you get before starting your service.
+Come and find out about everyday life in the military and your fellow soldiers through Facebook!